-Sending all application errors to Sentry ensures you'll be notified in real-time when errors occur in your code.
-However, with just the basic setup, you might quickly realize that your applications generate many errors, and those might trigger many notifications.
-Sentry provides tools to control the type and amount of errors that are monitored.
-These will allow you to:
+Sending all your application errors to Sentry ensures you'll be notified in real-time when errors occur in your code.
+However, with a basic setup, you may consume your error

-- Reserve those real-time notifications for errors that actually break your code.
+- Reserve real-time notifications for errors that actually break your code.

 All Sentry SDKs support the

-null) based on their custom logic and the data available on the event like tags, environment, release version, error attributes, and so forth.
-For more information see Filtering Events
+null) based on your custom logic and the data available on the event, like tags, environment, release version, error attributes, and so on.
+Learn more in Filtering Events.

 The Sentry SDKs have several configuration options that can be used to filter unwanted errors from leaving your application's runtime.
 A lot of these options are platform-specific, so make sure you look for yours in our docs under Platforms and Configuration.
-Here are some examples:
+Following are some examples.

 The integration is enabled by default and adds the following configuration options to the SDK: